menandmice/micetro_docs/guides/implementation/install_dns_controllers.rst

 Installation with Dynamic Zones
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Men&Mice Suite expects dynamic zones to be made dynamic by allowing signed updates.
+Micetro expects dynamic zones to be made dynamic by allowing signed updates.
 Any dynamic zone must have an allow-update statement whose ACL contains a key.
-If you do not otherwise have a need for signed updates, add the rndc key (or any other key) to the list.
+If you do not otherwise need signed updates, add the rndc key (or any other key) to the list.

 Furthermore, after installation, be sure that your server allows zone transfers of dynamic zones to the loopback address, 127.0.0.1, or users will be unable to open dynamic zones from this server.
 Zone transfer restrictions can be set or changed in the server's and in each zone's **Options** window in the Men&Mice Management Console.